-6.0 Target Risk Options
+6.0 Asset Allocation Options

 In its investment strategy, the Alliance has relied on prevailing financial theory, which currently utilizes a long-term diversified strategic asset allocation strategy.
-In order to achieve the Alliance's investment objectives, the Target Risk Options shall be diversified to maximize returns and minimize the risk of loss through the utilization of various asset classes.
+In order to achieve the Alliance's investment objectives, the Asset Allocation Options shall be diversified to maximize returns and minimize the risk of loss through the utilization of various asset classes.
 While some asset classes may experience short-term and intermediate-term volatility, their long-term return assumptions justify their inclusion.
 A long-term focus on investment results, as well as prudent diversification across public security markets, will be the primary risk control mechanisms.
 In terms of impact, diversification shall be considered along the following lines: (1) asset classes (stocks, bonds, cash, etc.); (2) geography/country; (3) industry; (4) maturity; (5) credit quality; and (6) duration.

-\The term "Target Risk Options" is the current nomenclature for the allocation driven portfolios in the Plan Disclosure Booklet dated November 2022.
-Upon the next iteration of the Plan Disclosure Booklet, references to "Target Risk Options" may be replaced with a new term.
+^{}The term "Target Risk Options" is the term used to describe the allocation driven portfolios in the Plan Disclosure Statement dated November 2022 and supplemented November 20244.
+Upon the next iteration of the Plan Disclosure Statement, references to "Target Risk Options" will be changed to Asset Allocation Options".

-Each Target Risk Option is composed of a designated strategic asset allocation utilizing multiple underlying investments funds.
-The investment parameters of each Target Risk Option shall be made by the Alliance and shall consider the financial characteristics of the underlying investments in the Plans.
+Each Asset Allocation Option is composed of a designated strategic asset allocation utilizing multiple underlying investments funds.
+The investment parameters of each Asset Allocation Option shall be made by the Alliance and shall consider the financial characteristics of the underlying investments in the Plans.
 The investment parameters will also give due consideration to the fact that the investment horizon for Account Owners will vary from a few months to over 25 years.
 The current parameters are attached as Exhibit C.

-The Target Risk Options of the Plans are divided into the following broad asset categories:
+The Asset Allocation Options of the Plans are divided into the following broad asset categories: